RESOStandards/uli-service/README.md

 ## Decentralized
 The MLS landscape is a fully decentralized environment.
 There are hundreds of organizations in the industry that vendors interoperate with.
 This is accomplished through data and API standards that allow for each market to look relatively the same even though there's not one central system.
 Its "nodes" are the implementers of the systems where data is entered and redistributed.

 One way to create the ULI network is to use existing RESO Data Dictionary and Web API standards.
-If choosing this approach, it would be helpful to have a registry or locator service of API providers that support ULI queries to help route them to various providers.
-Certification would also play a key role here.
+If choosing this approach, it might be helpful to have a registry or locator service of API providers that support ULI queries to help route them to various providers.
+Certification and routine testing would also play a key role to ensure each service is operating correctly.

+RESO has existing data models for events as well as push notification standards that could help coordinate events.

 A potential drawback of the decentralized approach is that queries become more complex since there's no single data source and they have to fan out to all providers.
 It also takes longer to resolve potential duplicates.

 ## Decentralized with ULI Registry
 There are some benefits that a registry could provide in a fully decentralized topology.
-It could track the number of confirmations each ULI had and in which markets.
-This would help facilitate things like broadcasts when a key piece of information about the ULI has changed in one market and needs to be synchronized with the others or a ULI is found in a new market.
+It could track the number of confirmations each ULI had in which market.
+This would help facilitate things like broadcasts when a key piece of information about the ULI has changed and needs to be synchronized with the others, or a ULI is found in a new market.

-## Centralized
+## Sources of Truth
 Centralized services provide faster and simpler query resolution and a more consistent experience, but is outside of the normal RESO business model of using standards and interfaces to solve problems rather than specific implementations.
 And if there were to be a centralized solution, be it an API or otherwise, who would run it?

-It's possible, however, to have a common source of truth which everyone has access to and can run themselves using distributed ledgers, which can either be public or private and permissioned.
+It's possible, however, to have a common source of truth which everyone has access to and can run themselves using distributed ledgers, which can either be public and consensus based or private and permissioned.

-There are different ways a ledger could be implemented to solve the problem, but one option would be to use it to synchronize changes to ULI data and coordinate notifications between interested parties.
+There are different ways a ledger could be implemented to solve the problem.
+One option would be to use it to synchronize changes to ULI data and coordinate notifications between interested parties.
+Another is to use it for the event distribution and remediation process, without storing PII.
+Once things are written to a ledger, they're permanent.
+There are tradeoffs to either approach, which will impact businesses, technology providers, and users of these systems.

 Such a network could even be fully autonomous, implementing the scoring, routing, and consensus protocols so that the ULI is handled by the network itself rather than any participant yet all participants would have access to the data in real time.
 This is an interesting direction and merits further discussion.